 \section{Introduction}

-The X-ray transient 2S 1553-542 was discovered using Small Astronomy Satellite 3 (SAS-3) in 1975 \citep{Ap78} during the Galactic plane survey.
-A strong pulsation with the period of 9.3 was found \citep{Ke83} with an orbital period P$_{orb}$ of nearly 30 d \citep{Pa12}.

-During the outburst in 2007--2008, the spectral and timing properties of the X-ray pulsar were studied using RXTE.
-The RXTE allowed to improve the orbital parameters of the system and to trace the spectral evolution in the energy range 2.5--30 keV \citep{Pa12}.
-During the outburst, the spin period $P_{spin}$ was 9.2829$\pm$0.0003 s with period derivative $\dot{P}$ $\sim$ 10$^{-9}$ s s$^{-1}$ and the pulsed fraction showed a negative correlation with the time of the outburst.
-The pulse profile was single-peaked, featureless and variability in pulse profile was observed during the outburst \citep{Pa12}.
-Energy-dependent pulse profile was also studied but no significant variation of pulse profile with energy was found.
-Significant variability of pulse fraction was observed in RXTE/PCA observations and PF was decreased with the decay of the flaring activity.
-The power density spectrum showed an interesting feature, the fundamental line with its five harmonics was visible \citep{Pa12}.
-The variation of different spectral parameters with different orbital phases was studied and it was shown that the source hard X-ray spectra in all available intensity states can be well explained with the combination of a broken power-law and blackbody component (with temperature varying between 2.5--4 keV) \citep{Pa12}.
+The X-ray transient 2S 1553–542 was discovered using Small Astronomy Satellite 3 (SAS-3) in 1975 \citep{Ap78} during the Galactic plane survey.
+A strong pulsation with the period of 9.3 was found \citep{Ke83} with an orbital period P$_{orb}$ of nearly 30 d.
+During the outburst in 2007-2008, the spectral and timing properties of the X-ray pulsar were studied using the Rossi X-ray Timing Explorer ({\it RXTE}) citep{Pa12}.
+The {\it RXTE} allowed us to improve the orbital parameters of the system and to trace the spectral evolution in the energy range of 2.5–30 keV.
+During the outburst, the spin period $P_{spin}$ was 9.2829$\pm$0.0003 s with period derivative $\dot{P}$ $\sim$10$^{-9}$ s s$^{-1}$ and the pulsed fraction showed a negative correlation with the time of the outburst.
+The pulse profile was single-peaked and featureless, and variability in the pulse profile was observed during the outburst.
+An energy-dependent pulse profile was also studied, but no significant variation in the pulse profile with energy was found.
+Significant variability of the pulse fraction was observed in {\it RXTE}/PCA observations, and PF was decreased with the decay of the flaring activity.
+The power density spectrum showed an interesting feature, the fundamental line with its five harmonics was visible.
+The variation of different spectral parameters with different orbital phases was studied, and it was shown that the source hard X-ray spectra in all available intensity states can be well explained with the combination of a broken power law and a blackbody component (with temperature varying between 2.5 and 4 keV) \citep{Pa12}.